ddwalk77/FDIP/README.md

 • FALSE ALARM FALSE CALL
 • SEVERE WEATHER & NATURAL DISASTER

-– INCIDENT DATE TIME was converted to datetime64[ns] and filtered for years 2017-2021.
+- INCIDENT DATE TIME was converted to datetime64[ns] and filtered for years 2017-2021.
 The format is YYYY MMM DD HH:MM:SS XM.
-The day of the week and hour of the call were extracted and added as a feature, Day of week with a corresponding number values, Month, and Hour of day.
+The day of the week and hour of the call were extracted and added as new features, Day of week with a corresponding number value in DAY NUM, Month, and Hour of day.

 – Null values in UNITS ONSCENE were replaced by the mean and the feature was converted to an integer.
-Value counts revealed the need for categoriza- tion and seven categories were created and assigned ranging from one unit to seven or more units.
+Value counts revealed the need for categorization and seven categories were created and assigned ranging from one unit to seven or more units.
 There were 70,433 replacements made, 3%, with value of 2.
+An additional categorical feature was created, UNITS CATEGORY.

 – HIGHEST LEVEL DESC value counts also revealed the need to simplify and clean redundant data.
-Based on counts, the data was placed in seven cat- egories with one being a lower level incident and seven being the highest.
+Based on counts, the data was placed in seven categories with one being a lower level incident and seven being the highest.
 LEVEL CATEGORY was created to contain this value.
 HIGHEST LEVEL DESC was then dropped as the new category replaced this value.
-Records with null val- ues were removed.
+Records with null values were removed.
 This was 106 records which was .005%.

 – TOTAL INCIDENT DURATION is in seconds so this value was converted to hours and rounded to two decimal places.
-From here, the data was categorized in to seven categories: <=15min, 15min-30min, 30min-45min, 45min-1hr, 1- 2hr, 2-3hr, and 3hr>.
+From here, the data was categorized in to seven categories: <=15min, 15min-30min, 30min-45min, 45min-1hr, 1-2hr, 2-3hr, and 3hr>.
 Records with null values were removed.
-This was 622 records which was .03%.
+This was 621 records which was .03%.
 The duration represents the time from the initial incident date time to when the scene was cleared.
+The new feature is INCIDENT LENGTH.
+The original feature was also kept in the converted float format.

 – ACTION TAKEN1 DESC value counts revealed that similar details that were represented in INCIDENT TYPE DESC.
-Due to the complexity and the simpli- fication through categorization, this feature was dropped.
+Due to the complexity and the simplification through categorization, this feature was dropped.

 – Value counts on PROPERTY USE DESC revealed that the majority of the values are listed as undetermined so this feature was dropped.

 – Value counts on ZIP CODE revealed an invalid zip code 99999.
-This was re- placed with the highest count zip code per respective borough.
+This was replaced with the highest count zip code per respective borough.
 Null zip code rows were dropped as there were only nine records.
 Zip codes are in 5 digit format.

-– BOROUGH DESC was not altered and includes the five boroughs: 1 - Manhattan, 2 - Bronx, 3 - Staten Island, 4 - Brooklyn, 5 - Queens, however BOROUGH NUM was added.
+– BOROUGH DESC was not altered and includes the five boroughs: 1 - Manhattan, 2 - Bronx, 3 - Staten Island, 4 - Brooklyn, 5 - Queens, however BOROUGH NUM
+was added as a numerical feature.

 Once complete, the data was exported as a clean csv, fdip clean.csv.
 The final dataset contains 2,340,416 records with no null values and sixteen attributes.
 Final attributes and data types are:

     – IM INCIDENT KEY: object